hongjiancui/Borrow-sell-platform/README.md

 - **bsp-wallet**: The microservice for wallet
 - **bsp-admin**: The microservice for admin

+Besides, the authority management framework of the system has been set up, which uses Spring Security (OAuth2).

 ## To be done

-The next step is to build a platform authority management framework, ready to use Shiro to complete this work.
-Also plan to use Seata for transaction management.
+Planning to use Seata to do the transaction management.

-However, there still have many details need to be improved, so, we will do much more test work for the backend and make the performance optimization.
+There still have many details need to be improved, we will do much test work for the backend and make performance optimization.